technology-toolbox/Notebook/Infrastructure/EXT-APP02A - Windows Server 2012 R2.md

 > **Note**
 >
-> Expect the previous operation to complete in approximately 53 minutes.
+> Expect the previous operation to complete in approximately 50 minutes.

 ##### Issue

 System.Data.SqlClient.SqlException (0x80131904): The EXECUTE permission was denied on the object 'Admin_GetPartitionProperties', database 'UserProfileService_Profile', schema 'dbo'.

-or (previously:

-System.Data.SqlClient.SqlException: Cannot open database "UserProfileService_Profile" requested by the login.
-The login failed.
-Login failed for user 'EXTRANET\\s-web-cloud'.

 ##### # Workaround